pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 By the current multiprocessing pipeline, a single level of workers is used.
 The main process sends [prefetch_factor] batches to each worker.
-Each worker prepares one batch at a time, and send it back to the main process by worker_result_queue.
+Each worker prepares one batch at a time, and sends it back to the main process by worker_result_queue.
 After a batch is retrived by the main process, another batch is sent to the appropriate worker.

 A new multiprocessing pipline is suggested.
 In the suggested pipeine, there are 2 levels of workers: